ikr3-lab/health-misinformation/README.md

 # Feature description
-Inside `feature description.pdf` it's possible to find the list and description associated to each feature used in this work.
+Inside `feature description.pdf` it's possible to find the list and description of each feature used in this work.